View SharePoint files with File Explorer in Microsoft Edge

 What happens if I have the policy applied without the tenant setting enabled?

-If you don't enable ViewInFileExplorerEnabled via Set-SPOTenant, the View in File Explorer button will not appear in the interface of the SharePoint site.
+If you don't enable ViewInFileExplorerEnabled via Set-SPOTenant, the View in File Explorer button won't appear in the interface of the SharePoint site.

 What happens if the tenant setting is enabled without the Edge policy applied?

-If you have enabled ViewInFileExplorerEnabled, you may see the View In File Explorer button appear in your SharePoint library, however, clicking the button will result in a blank screen.
+If you have enabled ViewInFileExplorerEnabled, you may see the View In File Explorer button appear in your SharePoint library, however, clicking the button results in a blank screen.

 Blank screen that appears when the tenant setting is enabled without the policy applied.